 The minimum hardware and software requirements for any future version of this product may be different from the requirements for the current version.

 DISTRIBUTION AND INSTALLATION

 RMS Journaling for OpenVMS is a System Integrated Product that is distributed and installed with the Open-VMS operating system.
-On OpenVMS for Integrity servers, it is included in the High Availability Operating Environment (HA-OE) media kit.

 ORDERING INFORMATION